 While we celebrate Pride Festival at Carleton University, it’s important to acknowledge that the road to this moment was not without its challenges.
 Rights and protections for two-spirit, lesbian, gay, bisexual, transgender, and queer (2SLGBTQ+) people have not always been guaranteed by law.
 In fact, the law has historically been used to oppress and harm members of the 2SLGBTQ+ community.

 Acknowledging the history and hardships of the 2SLGBTQ+ community at Carleton, and in society, is an important part of the process of creating a more inclusive campus and community.
-That is why we’ve created the Pride Timeline.
+That is why we’ve created the Pride Timeline to reflect on the history that paved the way for the 2SLGBTQ+ community at Carleton to thrive today.

 About the Pride Timeline

 The Pride Timeline outlines key moments in history related to the 2SLGBTQ+ community at Carleton, and in the greater Ottawa area.
 It is the culmination of hundreds of hours of research – including archives dating back to the 1960 – and interviews with dozens of members of the 2SLGBTQ+ community – both past and present.

 The Pride Timeline is an interactive and living document.
 Click through each item to learn more about the history of Pride and the 2SLGBTQ+ community at Carleton.
-This timeline will be periodically updated as research continues and new initiatives are launched to celebrate and support 2SLGBTQ+ members of the Carleton community.
+This timeline will be updated periodically to include newfound history and any new initiatives that are launched to celebrate and support 2SLGBTQ+ members of the Carleton community.

 Navigating the Pride Timeline

-- Scroll through the timeline to see stories about the 2SLGBTQIA+ community.
+- Scroll through the timeline to see historical recounts from the 2SLGBTQIA+ community.

 - Click “More” to read the full summary for each item.